devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/workflow-ci-pipeline/workflow-ci.jpg)

-Each of these methods has different use-cases that can be tailored to the needs of the organization.
+Each method has different use-cases that can be tailored according the needs of the organization.

 ## 1. Continuous Integration